TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-updatemanagement-scan.md

 ### **Machine shows as "not assessed"**

-Information can take a few minutes to propagate through Log Analytics, but if machines still show "not assessed", then:

-* Follow the steps in ["Machines don't show up under Update Management" ](https://docs.microsoft.com/azure/automation/troubleshoot/update-management#nologs)
+* Information can take a few minutes to propagate through Log Analytics, but if machines still show "not assessed", follow the steps in ["Machines don't show up under Update Management" ](https://docs.microsoft.com/azure/automation/troubleshoot/update-management#nologs)

 ### **Update run returns status "Failed"**